linode/docs/docs/platform/linode-gpu/getting-started-with-gpu/index.md

 For details on the CUDA Toolkit's full feature set, see the [official documentation](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#introduction).

 {{< disclosure-note "Why do NVIDIA's drivers need to be installed?" >}}
-Linode has chosen not to bundle NIVIDIA's proprietary closed-source drivers with its standard Linux distribution images.
-While some operating systems are packaged with the open source [Nouveau](https://nouveau.freedesktop.org/wiki/) driver, the NIVIDIA proprietary driver will provide optimal performance for your GPU-accelerated applications.
+Linode has chosen not to bundle NVIDIA's proprietary closed-source drivers with its standard Linux distribution images.
+While some operating systems are packaged with the open source [Nouveau](https://nouveau.freedesktop.org/wiki/) driver, the NVIDIA proprietary driver will provide optimal performance for your GPU-accelerated applications.
 {{< /disclosure-note >}}

 ## Before You Begin